The list of equipment for Annapurna Circuit Trek:

 Separate photocopies of passport, visa form (easily obtained at Kathmandu airport), proof of insurance

-Dollars, pounds or Euros in cash for purchasing Nepalese visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and to purchase your own drinks and gifts
+Dollars, pounds, or Euros in cash for purchasing a Nepalese visa at the Kathmandu airport, for paying for restaurants and hotels, for gratuities and snacks, and to purchase your drinks and gifts

 Bandana or headscarf, also useful for dusty conditions